Rahim Fortune

 The Cove

-As Rahim Fortune observes the archives left behind by his family, the notion of pride is constantly brought face to face with the contradiction and nuance that must be borne in mind as a universal human condition.
-The idea that two things can be true at the same time must be recognised in order to break down the preconceptions that lead to division between people.
-Rahim Fortune puts himself in the shoes of his father and the communities his work as a police officer impacted, his grandfather and the things he saw and carried out overseas as a combat veteran in both the Vietnam and Korean wars, and his grandmother who raised a beautiful family of eight children at the cost of ever fulfilling her own ambitions in life.
+As I have observed the archives left behind by my family, the notion of pride was constantly met with contradiction and nuance that it is important for us to grapple with as a universal human condition.
+This idea that two things can be true at once, and the importance of recognizing this, breaks down the preconceived notions that lead to division between us.
+I put myself into my father’s shoes and the communities his work as a police officer impacted, my grandfather and the things he saw and carried out overseas as a combat veteran in both the Vietnam and Korean wars, and my grandmother who raised a beautiful family of 8 children at the cost of ever experiencing her own ambitions in life.
+There is an idea about the ‘good old days’ that is so closely tied to traditional values that I am interested in interrogating with this new work.
+At a time when the world feels so divided along ideological lines, we may all benefit from self-reflection, redemption, and the offering of grace in how we remember.